lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### ACK Always
 The {{Fig-ACKAlwaysSnd}} finite state machine describes the sender behavior.
-Intially, when a fragmented packet needs to be sent, the window is set to 0, a local_bitmap is set to 0, and FCN is set to the highest possible value depending on the number of fragments that will be sent in the window (INIT STATE).
+Initially, when a fragmented packet needs to be sent, the window is set to 0, a local_bitmap is set to 0, and FCN is set to the highest possible value depending on the number of fragments that will be sent in the window (INIT STATE).